softbar/RpcTools/README.md

 	Includes Standard methods for
 	1. Volume, Mute (Generic)
 	2. Bass, Loudness, Trebble (sonos)
-	3. Play,Pause,Stop,Next,Previous
+	3. Play,Pause,Stop,Next,Previous (Generic)
-	4. Color,Brightness,Sharpness, Contrast (TV , AVR )
+	4. Color,Brightness,Sharpness, Contrast (TV )

 Works:

-To set or read the properties, there are the functions RPCMEDIA_ReadValue and RPCMEDIA_WriteValue.
+the function RPCMEDIA_WriteValue is used to set properties.

-The command RPCMEDIA_ReadValue (InstanceID, 'VOLUME') calls the information directly from the device and updates the status variable VOLUME, conversely, the command RPCMEDIA_WriteValue (InstanceID, 'VOLUME', 10) sets the volume to 10
+The command RPCMEDIA_WriteValue (InstanceID, 'VOLUME', 10) sets the volume to 10

 The command TRPCMEDIA WriteValue (Instance ID, 'PLAYSTATION', value) is used to control the playback, whereby the following values are possible:
 0: Stop, 1: Pause, 2: Play, 3: Next, 4: Prevoius